somupl/knn-mnist/README.md

 - Each image is 28x28 matrix
 - Convert this to a vector and use Euclidean distance (L2) to find its nearest neighbor
 - What is your accuracy for the test dataset?
+- Push up your final code to github

 ### Website